Autograph suit of Sandy Powell

-The autograph suit of Sandy Powell is a cream calico toile (a tailor's mock-up) two-piece suit, designed and worn by multi-Oscar and BAFTA-winning costume designer Sandy Powell.
-During the film awards season in early 2020, Powell wore the suit and collected celebrities' autographs on it, signed with permanent marker.
+During the film awards season in early 2020, costume designer Sandy Powell wore a cream calico toile (a tailor's mock-up) two-piece suit of her own design, and collected celebrities' autographs on it in permanent marker.
 The suit was then auctioned to raise funds for the purchase of artist, filmmaker and gay rights activist Derek Jarman's cottage at Dungeness in Kent, England.
 The suit was bought by Edwina Dunn, who then donated it to the Theatre and Performance Collection of the Victoria and Albert Museum (V&A) in London.
-In April 2022 the suit featured in an episode of the BBC Two series, Secrets of the Museum.
+In April 2022 the suit featured in an episode of the BBC Two series Secrets of the Museum.

 Origin

 In 1985 artist, filmmaker and gay rights activist Derek Jarman gave Sandy Powell her first job in the film industry, as the costume designer for his film Caravaggio.
 The year Caravaggio was released, Jarman was diagnosed with HIV.
 Shortly afterwards, he moved into Prospect Cottage, a Victorian fisherman's cottage on the shingle beach at Dungeness in Kent, in the shadow of Dungeness Nuclear Power Station.
 Jarman died in 1994, and the cottage was bequeathed to his partner Keith Collins.
 The house was put up for sale in 2018 after Collins' death, its interior still containing Jarman's belongings, art and materials, and artwork by Jarman's friends and admirers, including Maggi Hambling, John Maybury, Gus Van Sant and Richard Hamilton.

 In January 2020, with Prospect Cottage at risk of being sold privately and its contents dispersed, the Art Fund began a fundraising drive to secure the cottage's future.
 To help with this, Powell decided to collect celebrities' signatures on a suit toile she had designed (getting the signatures while wearing it), and then auction the suit.
 As Powell was to be awarded the Dilys Powell Award for Excellence in Film at the Critics' Circle awards, and was nominated for Best Costume Design for The Irishman at both the BAFTAs and the Oscars, she had plenty of opportunity to collect autographs at the coming awards ceremonies.